-- If the minor is travelling with only one parent, except in cases of the parent having sole custody or guardianship of the minor, written consent certified by a public notary of the other parent or guardian is required.
+- If the minor is traveling with only one parent, except in cases of the parent having sole custody or guardianship of the minor, written consent certified by a public notary of the other parent or guardian is required.

 - All minors must be accompanied by both parents or legal guardians to the Visa Office, to sign the application form in front of an officer.
 In cases where the child is traveling with one parent to visit the other parent who is residing in Finland, this clause is dropped.

-If applying for a Tourist Schengen Short Stay Visa
+Finland Tourist Schengen Short Stay Visa

 - If the applicant is being sponsored, an invitation letter with the address and phone number from the family or company that is sponsoring is required.

 - Bank statement of the last 6 months

 - A certificate from the travel agency confirming the booking of an organized trip of the applicant (if any)

 - Any other appropriate document indicating the travel plans of the applicant, including period and reason of visit.